 No, for several reasons:

-- Simpol's condition of simultaneous international implementation allows politicians to support a process by which desirable policies can be advocated on an appropriate basis.
-In our globalised world, many policies may be desirable in principle, yet impractical or harmful if implemented by any nation unilaterally.
-Supporting Simpol allows you to resolve that dilemma.
-It permits you to support a process of reform without any risk to national economic competitiveness.
-You can thus be seen to advocate far-reaching reforms while making clear the condition for your support; that condition being, that the policies are to be implemented simultaneously, only when all or sufficient nations also do so.
+- Simpol's condition of simultaneous international implementation allows politicians to support important global policies but only on condition that they are implemented by all or sufficient nations together.
+So, not only can you support such policies without any risk to national economic competitiveness, you can be seen to advocate them while making clear the condition for your support; that condition being, that the policy is to be implemented simultaneously, only when all or sufficient nations also do so.
 If all nations move together, we all win.

 So, carry on supporting your party, but support Simpol too.
 Doing so is a risk-free, win-win proposition!
-Please confirm your support today by downloading and submitting a Pledge Form.
+Please confirm your support today by signing the Simpol Pledge.

 There are many advantages: